Home breadcrumb back arrow Back to All Blog

 What Happens When the PUC Opens Your Books

 A rate case is an open-book exam.
-Every two to five years, a utility files with its Public Utility Commission to adjust the rates it charges customers.
+Every two to five years, a utility files with the Public Utility Commission to adjust customer rates, and the PUC audits the filing against the contracts behind the numbers.

 The PUC assigns a team to audit the filing.
 That team includes lawyers, accountants, engineers, economists, and financial analysts.